-

 Gates can also have a curved top, and so might be higher at the side or in the middle.

-Consider which gate leaf will open first, the right or the left, and which direction they will open and close in.
+Consider which gate leaf will open first, the right or the left, and in which direction they will open and close.

 They should nearly always open inwards towards the property, and not outwards onto a path or to the road – both of them unacceptable for safety reasons, and because they risk causing an obstruction.